 11.9 Communities can now ask the council to list certain assets as being of value to the community.
 If an asset is listed and then comes up for sale, communities have six months to put together a bid to buy it, should they wish.
-Community organisations should engage with the council for potential funding for culture led projects a) Promotes services and facilities that are open and accessible to everyone
+Community organisations should engage with the council for potential funding for culture led projects.